-Mission: The New Children’s Museum is a new model of children’s museum whose mission is to stimulate imagination, creativity and critical thinking in children and families through innovative and engaging experiences with contemporary art.
+Mission: The New Children’s Museum is a new model of a children’s museum whose mission is to stimulate imagination, creativity and critical thinking in children and families through innovative and engaging experiences with contemporary art.

 Originally founded in 1983 in La Jolla, the Museum moved in 1993 to a downtown San Diego warehouse as the “Children’s Museum/Museo de los Niños.”
 In 2008, after having closed to construct a new building, the Museum reopened as “The New Children’s Museum” – with the word “new” signifying its unique model focusing on commissioning contemporary artists to create full scale art installations for children to engage with and explore.
 The Museum is located in the heart of San Diego’s marina district and is housed in a modern, dynamic space designed by visionary and award-winning architect Rob Wellington Quigley.
 The Museum’s fully paid for, dramatic, three-level 50,000-square-foot building includes a series of transparent, flexible spaces which visibly expose the building’s construction and design.
 In 2018, the Museum celebrated 35 years in San Diego and 10 years as The New Children’s Museum.
 Looked to as a thought leader, the Museum is recognized nationally and internationally for its innovation and community engagement.
 In 2019, the Museum was awarded the prestigious National Medal by the federal agency, the Institute of Museum and Library Services.
 It was one of only five museums in the nation to win the honor, and the only children’s museum to do so.

-With over 317,000 visitors annually and over 6,800 member families, The New Children’s Museum empowers children to think, play and create by commissioning and collaborating with contemporary artists to create hands-on, interactive, one-of-a-kind, room-sized art installations.
+With over 317,000 visitors in a typical year and over 6,800 member families, The New Children’s Museum empowers children to think, play and create by commissioning and collaborating with contemporary artists to create hands-on, interactive, one-of-a-kind, room-sized art installations.
 With the belief that all children should have access to art and the creative process – regardless of age, ability, gender, socioeconomic status, or other life situations – The New Children’s Museum strives to make interactive art installations, programs, and public areas as inclusive and accessible as possible for all visitors.
 For more information, please visit www.thinkplaycreate.org.

 - Vision and strategic planning.
 In partnership with the Board of Directors and working with the Senior Team, defines the strategic direction of The New Children’s Museum consistent with its vision, mission and culture.
 Collaboratively develops the big picture and vision with the ability to think strategically and creatively about setting and achieving the Museum’s priorities.
 Combines a vision of the untried with a data-based calculation required to evaluate and act upon considered risk.